 All students must complete a Background check, Physical, Drug test, TB Test, FLU Shot, Hepatitis B shot, and other basic immunizations prior to doing their Field/Hospital Hours.
-Students may sign a Declination form for certain immunizations (FLU, Hep B).
+Students may sign a Declination form for certain immunizations (Hep B).
 However, this may affect the quality of their clinical/field experience

 Additional mandatory hours.
-All students are required to do 24 hours of Clinical/Field hours and to assess and document a total of 5 patients.
+All students are required to do 24 hours of Clinical/Field hours and to assess and document 10 patients.
 Any student who does not do the required hours or fails to assess 10 documented patients will receive an "F" for the entire class.